SystemsGenetics/GEMmaker/README.md

 Development of GEMmaker was funded by the U.S. National Science Foundation Award [#1659300](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1659300&HistoricalAwards=false).

+If you use GEMmaker in your research, please use this citation:
+Hadish, J. A., Biggs, T. D., Shealy, B. T., Bender, M. R., McKnight, C. B., Wytko, C., Smith, M. C., Feltus, F. A., Honaas, L., & Ficklin, S. P. (2022).
+GEMmaker: process massive RNA-seq datasets on heterogeneous computational infrastructure.
+BMC Bioinformatics, 23(1), 1–11.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).